EdwardBerman/EdwardBerman/README.md

 ## About Me
 + Undergraduate Researcher at Northeastern University, McCleary's Group
 + Lensing Working Group at COSMOS-Web: The JWST Cosmic Origins Survey
-+ AI and Programming Languages @GammaTauAI
++ AI and Programming Languages GammaTauAI
 + Double Major in Mathematics and Applied Physics, Music Technology Minor

 ## Publications and Scholarly Works